rvandewater/MEDS-DEV/README.md

 > [!NOTE]
 > Note that you can also specify `demo=True` to build a demo version of this dataset (if supported) for ease
 > of testing the pipeline and your downstream code.
+If your dataset is behind credentials, also be sure to provide them.
+> e.g., for MIMIC-IV: export DATASET_DOWNLOAD_USERNAME="" and export DATASET_DOWNLOAD_PASSWORD=

 > [!NOTE]
 > Note that here, `$DATASET_NAME` is the entire, slash-separated path from `src/MEDS_DEV/datasets/` to the